For easy integration of this driver into the application it is handy to use: Preconfigurations in group "MicroUnit PLC"

 Some special peripheries require another length of the data but this protocol isn't described in the technical documentation and it isn't supported by the present version of the driver.

-It determines the function that is requested from the module and it is the communication message parameter of the PmCommMsg object.
+Specifies the function that is requested from the module and it is the communication message parameter of the PmCommMsg object.
 The selection of the function is made by the "FUNCTION" listbox in the message parameters window.
 Besides defined functions it is possible to set the "User DEFINED function" function.
-Then the extra "Function" data item appears on the Data-sent page into which the user enters the function number directly, according to the technical documentation, or if needed, according to the numbers stated before the function names in the "FUNCTION" listbox.
+Then the extra "Function" data item appears on the Data-sent page into which the designer enters the function number directly, according to the technical documentation, or if needed, then according to the numbers stated before the function names in the "FUNCTION" listbox.

 The protocol library supports four extra formats of transmitted and received data, the following data types respectively: